What if District Cooling Had Superpowers?

 Today, and thanks to the highly specialized engineers form ARANER, District Cooling Plants with superpowers are becoming a reality.

 ARANER District Cooling innovative solutions with Remote Integrate Condensation chillers allow us to design plants with zero water consumption and with very similar yearly efficiency as a plant with cooling towers.
-Also, ARANER District Cooling Plant designs are able to reduce the size of a standard cooling plant in a 40 %, which is a great solution for the limited space available in the cities.
+Also, ARANER District Cooling Plant designs are able to reduce the size of a standard cooling plant in 40 %, which is a great solution for the limited space available in the cities.